opengeogroep/AERIUS-QGIS-plugins/docs/08_connect_jobs.md

 For starting a calculaion you will need to set some input parameters:

-* Situation: REFERENCE, PROPOSED, TEMPORARY or NETTING
+* Situation: DEFINED_BY_FILE, REFERENCE, PROPOSED, TEMPORARY
 * Name: Any name for your own reference.
 This will be displayed in the table
-* Year:
 * Type:
   * WNB_RECEPTORS: Normal calculation on all default Nature Area receptors.
   * CUSTOM_POINTS: Pick one of your self uploaded receptor sets
-* Send Email: Check if you wish to receive an email notification when the calculation has finished
+* Send e-mail when calculation is completed: Check if you wish to receive an email notification when the calculation has finished

 Click the `Calculate` button for sending your data to Connect and start the calculation.